DanversKara/LinkPlatform/README.md

 # 🔗 LinkPlatform

-**LinkPlatform** is a full-stack, Docker-powered alternative to commercial tools like Bitly and Linktree.
-Shorten links, track clicks, build beautiful bio profile pages, and manage everything from a clean admin dashboard — all running on your own infrastructure.
+**LinkPlatform** is a full-stack, Docker-powered alternative to commercial tools.
+Shorten links, track clicks, build beautiful bio profile pages, and manage everything from a clean admin area — all running on your own infrastructure at home, office, vps, etc.

 ---